data-govt-nz/govhack/README.md

 [https://docs.google.com/spreadsheets/d/1LxOXA7jNm7JWp0oJ5C6NsviPuEaPqJrsV-zznaI2dFY/edit?usp=sharing](https://docs.google.com/spreadsheets/d/1LxOXA7jNm7JWp0oJ5C6NsviPuEaPqJrsV-zznaI2dFY/edit?usp=sharing)

-Here's the sepcific bounties offered by data.govt.nz and the Department of Internal Affairs this year (2017).
+Here's the specific bounties offered by data.govt.nz and the Department of Internal Affairs this year (2017).

 You can select these when you register your project in the [GovHack Hackerspace](https://2017.hackerspace.govhack.org)